Anzelah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-add execute permission to the file's owner
+add execute to owner and group owner, read for rest